Focus-Points/focuspoints-bloomreach/readme.md

 | focuspoints.token-id     | Your FocusPoints API Key ID              |
 | focuspoints.token-secret | Your FocusPoints API Key Secret          |

-# Using the image service tags
+# Using the FocusPoints tags

-The image service client comes with a tld with uri `http://www.focuspoints.io/tags/bloomreach`.
+The FocusPoints client comes with a tld with uri `http://www.focuspoints.io/tags/bloomreach`.
 The tld defines two tags used for image transformation and image resizing.

 ## The image transformation tag